sebastianmonzel/webfiles-framework-php/README.md

 class Contact extends MWebfile
 {

-    private $m_sFirstname; // s defines the type of the attribute private $m_sLastname;
+    private $m_sFirstname; // attributes has to be the given scheme - all attributes with "m_" as prefix gets persisted - "s" defines the type of the attribute (string) private $m_sLastname;
     private $m_sCity;